Borghese-Gladiator/expense-tracker/README.md

   - DO NOT install `dotenv` as that is a different package
 - ERROR: VSCode cannot find packages installed w/ Poetry
   - Solution: Cmd+Shift+P +  `Python: Select Interpreter` - selected 3.10.11 env that poetry created
+- `poetry add numpy==1.26`
+  - NumPy had a major `2.0` release on 16 Jun 2024 (1 week ago) and that breaks Pandera's compatability with Pandas
+  - This command pins `numpy` version to one release previous
+  - NOTE: Installing this required explicit python version too: `python = "<3.13,>=3.10"`

 ### To Do
 Expense Tracker Service